mongodb/mongodb-kubernetes-operator/docs/contributing.md

 # Developing locally

-The operator is built using the latest stable `operator-sdk` and `golang`.
+The operator is built using `golang`.
 We use a simple json file that describe some local options that you need to set for the testing environment to be able to run properly.
 Create a json file with the following content: